 If your browser cannot validate the authenticity of the website’s security certificate, you will be prompted.
 This is frequently a telltale sign of fraud, and it would be a good time to pick up the phone or report a suspicious message.

 Regularly log onto your online accounts and make sure that all your transactions are legitimate.
 If you are a victim of an email scam, report it to your IT department, the ISO, or HIPAA Privacy Office.

 What To Do if You’re a Victim

 Report.
 When you receive a suspicious email ask or call before you click.
-Report phishing emails to InfoSec@wustl.edu for the ISO to review the message.
+Please report phishing emails using the Phish Alert Button (PAB) from your Outlook account.